axoflow/axosyslog-core-docs/content/docs/chapter-enrich-data/data-enrichment-add-contextual-data/reference-add-contextual-data-options/_index.md

 | --------- | ---------- |
 | Synopsis: | selector() |

-*Description:* Specifies the string or macro that {{% productparam "abbrev" %}} evaluates for each message, and if its value matches the ID of an entry in the database, {{% productparam "abbrev" %}} adds the name-value pair of every matching database entry to the log message.
+*Description:* Specifies the string or macro that {{% param "product.abbrev" %}} evaluates for each message, and if its value matches the ID of an entry in the database, {{% param "product.abbrev" %}} adds the name-value pair of every matching database entry to the log message.
 You can use the following in the `selector()` option.

   - Strings